Pompeii (film): Box office

-Pompeii grossed $10 million in its opening weekend, finishing in third, against strong competition from The Lego Movie.
+Pompeii grossed $10.3 million in its opening weekend in North America, where it finished in third; 62% of audiences were stated to be over the age of 30, 52% male and 48% female, and the film was projected to gross $25 million at the domestic box office.
+Outside of North America, it performed much better: "playing in 37 markets, the 3D disaster movie earned an estimated $22.8 million".
 As of June 30, 2014, the film has grossed $23.2 million in North America and $78.6 million in other territories for a worldwide total of $117.8 million.

 The film won the Academy of Canadian Cinema and Television's Golden Screen Award for 2014 as the year's top-grossing Canadian film.

 Critical response

-Review aggregation website Rotten Tomatoes gives the film a 27% score based on 170 reviews, with an average rating of 4.40/10.
-The site's consensus reads: "This big-budget sword-and-sandal adventure lacks the energy and storytelling heft to amount to more than a guilty pleasure."
-On Metacritic, the film has an aggregate score of 39 out of 100 based on 33 critics, indicating "generally unfavorable reviews".
-Audiences polled by the market research firm CinemaScore gave an average grade of "B" on an A+ to F scale.
+Review aggregation website Rotten Tomatoes reported that 27% of 170 critics gave the film a positive review, with an average rating of 4.40/10.
+The site's critics consensus reads: "This big-budget sword-and-sandal adventure lacks the energy and storytelling heft to amount to more than a guilty pleasure."
+On Metacritic the film has a weighted average score of 41 out of 100 based on 33 critics, indicating "generally unfavorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Some critics were rather favorable, as shown by Vulture's review, which summarized the film as not a particularly original story, but it gallops along at a nice clip, with the good guys appropriately gallant and breathless and the bad guys appropriately smug and snarly ...
+Paul W. S. Anderson's direction, while occasionally considered derivative of the storytelling methods of other blockbuster films such as Gladiator (2000) and Titanic (1997), nevertheless received some praise.
+Matt Patches, writing for Grantland, identified his work as a "labor of love" with "visionary" proportions.
+Some critics were rather favorable, as shown by Vulture's review, which summarized the film asnot a particularly original story, but it gallops along at a nice clip, with the good guys appropriately gallant and breathless and the bad guys appropriately smug and snarly ...
 And whether it's elaborate gladiatorial battles or a chariot chase through a burning city, Anderson directs with precision, rhythm, and ruthlessness – he has an eye and an ear for violence, for the visceral impact of a kill.
 At his best, he creates action sequences in which you feel anything might happen, even though you usually know how they'll turn out.
 And the ones in Pompeii are more engaging than those of any superhero movie I saw last year ...
 Meanwhile, the disaster renders the villains even pettier, and the devoted lovers even more romantic.
 That is all as it should be.
 From Bulwer-Lytton to Leone, the Pompeii story has never not been schlock: It ain't the Bible, and it ain't Homer.
 In this gorgeous, silly, exciting new version, it finds its level.
 Pompeii 3-D wants merely to entertain.
 And it does, proudly.

-Harington later joked about the film's reception on Saturday Night Live, remarking that the movie was "more of a disaster than the event it was based on."
+Harington later joked on Saturday Night Live about the film's reception, remarking that the movie was "more of a disaster than the event it was based on."